Why Beethoven Approves of Inbound Marketing

 Optimize your landing page to decrease the fallout and increase the conversion rate.
-Check out this landing page checklist by Smartbug for more information.
+Check out this landing page checklist by Klint Marketing for more information.
 After all, the difference between something good and something great is attention to detail.
 Showcasing satisfied customer testimonials can also go a long way in converting leads.
-It helps the potential customer recognize you as a credible source and trust you more.
+It helps potential customer recognize you as a credible source and trust you more.

 Once in contact with the customer, you can provide personalized content that might have the power to attract them.
 Don’t play rap to a jazz fan.
 Again, we could learn a lot from Beethoven’s ‘Fermata’.

 If you have been doing what we have been telling you to, you have a good number of qualified leads in your pocket.
 Now you need to close the right leads at the right time.
 Lead nurturing is a major part of inbound marketing, so you gotta buckle up.
 Here comes some premium octane knowledge.